 In this article we will quickly (a) discuss the rationale behind Instagram’s decision and (b) talk about a free tool that will continue to count Likes and calculate engagement rates so marketers can make the best influencer decisions...even when the Likes are gone.

-This TechCrunch blog really captures everything you need to know about Instagram’s Like removal.
+This TechCrunch blog really captures everything you need to know about Instagram likes going away.

 “Instagram wants its app to be a place where people feel comfortable expressing themselves, and can focus on photos and videos they share rather than how many Likes they get, a spokesperson tells TechCrunch.
 Users can still see who Liked their own posts and a total count by tapping on the Likers list.
 Viewers of a post will only see a few names of mutual friends who Liked it.
 They can tap through to view the Likers list but would have to manually count them.”